“Taking the hardest path in payments”: How Adyen’s new AI platform boosts conversion while reducing fraud

 Adyen’s approach to AI isn’t about implementing technology for its own sake—it’s about identifying specific industry challenges and using AI as a solution.
 Strazza emphasizes that businesses should resist the temptation to adopt AI without clear purpose.

-“I think the approach we’ve taken is to, instead of kind of make AI the end goal… we kind of ask ourselves, okay, what is really our end goal as a business, right?
+“I think the approach we’ve taken is to, instead of kind of make AI the end goal… we ask ourselves, okay, what is really our end goal as a business, right?
 And if we work backwards from what that is, what are the different areas and spaces where AI can make us so much more productive and effective.
 And so it really becomes like means to an end, like you need to start with a problem, and that’s what we did.”

 Data scale as a competitive advantage